 Where to study abroad?

 The University features several styles of study abroad experiences.
 These include faculty-led programs, reciprocal exchange programs, and direct enrollment programs.
-The Academic Advisors in Communication can help you determine the right option for you.
-Study Abroad lists hundreds and hundreds of programs in locations all over the world that are great options for Communication, Telecommunication Media Studies and Journalism Studies students.
+Academic Advisors can help you determine the right option for you.
+The Texas A&M University Education Abroad Office lists hundreds of programs in locations all over the world that are great options for Communication, Telecommunication Media Studies, and Journalism Studies students.

-These programs highlight a particular region or area of study and draw upon the unique skills and insights of faculty members.
+Faculty-led programs highlight a particular region or area of study and draw upon the unique skills and insights of faculty members.
 Texas A&M faculty oversee every aspect of these programs.
-In the case of COMM to Italy, Communication faculty members lead a group of COMM and TCMS majors and COMM minors.

 - Ireland Political Communication: Faculty-led program to Galway and Dublin, Ireland in Summer

-See the Study Abroad website for other Faculty-Led programs open to COMM and TCMS majors.
+See the Study Abroad website for other Faculty-Led programs open to COMM, TCMS, and JOUR majors.

 RECIPROCAL EXCHANGE PROGRAMS (REEP)

 Texas A&M maintains a diverse global network of institutions who “exchange” students each semester.
 Texas A&M students pay only their Texas A&M tuition and fees, enroll directly in the foreign institution, and do not pay any tuition or fees to the host university (with the exception of local housing/boarding costs.)
 The costs of these programs are among the lowest of study abroad options.
 In many cases, courses are taught in English, but in others, foreign language proficiency is required.
 The Department of Communication features a REEP to Barcelona, Spain.

 - Barcelona Oliba Abat: Reciprocal Exchange program to this media-oriented school in an ocean-side destination.

 A partial list of additional Communication and Media related REEP opportunities include: